reactioncommerce/reaction/packages/api-plugin-products/README.md

 Please go through a general introduction of how to use this function which can be found in the [api-utils README](https://github.com/reactioncommerce/reaction/tree/trunk/packages/api-utils/docs) before going through the examples below on how to use this function in the context of the `products` plugin.

 In the query endpoint, we pass the `FilterConditionsInput` input type object as the `conditions` argument.
 This object is passed to the `generateFilterQuery` function along with other parameters like `context`, `collectionName` and `shopId` to generate the MongoDB filter query.
 The `generateFilterQuery` function is generic and can be used to generate filter queries for any collection.
-Since the parametes like `context`, `collectionName` and `shopId` are pretty self-explanatory, we shall focus on explaining the various ways in which the `conditions` object can be used.
+Since the parameters like `context`, `collectionName` and `shopId` are pretty self-explanatory, we shall focus on explaining the various ways in which the `conditions` object can be used.

 1. Single condition.
 Here we are querying products collection for entries with the handle as 'mens-waterproof-outdoor-rain-jacket'.
 Since it is single condition, using either `all` or `any` will not make difference.